User forum posting guidelines

 Be polite

-Messages to the user list are not moderated so whatever is in your post when you hit the send button will be seen by all.
-Attempts to get undue attention, such as marking the message as "urgent" or title it "help me!!!", use a subject in full capitals, or sending multiple times the message because you did not get an answer right away likely result in your message be ignored.
+Messages to the user group are not moderated so whatever is in your post when you hit the send button will be seen by all.
+Attempts to get undue attention, such as marking the message as "urgent" or title it "help me!!!", use a subject in full capitals, or sending multiple times the message because you did not get an answer right away, will likely result in your message just being ignored.

 GeoServer activities follow the Contributor Covenant Code of Conduct as part of the Open Source Geospatial Foundation commitment to diversity.